- 30 maart 2023

 Materials are consumed by households, the public sector, companies that need materials in order to conduct their business operations, as well as companies that provide services (e.g. building contractors).
 This does not include industry.
 Households and other consumers (through service companies) are responsible for the largest material consumption through their spending.
 Households spent €5.4 billion on materials in 2020, primarily on clothing and food.
 Service companies spent €4.7 billion on materials in 2020, mainly on construction materials.
 The public sector and business investments were responsible for €3.4 billion in spending, largely on industrial machinery and transport equipment.
 While a significant amount of money is spent on these product groups, items in this category are expensive.
 The cost per kilogram is high, and this spend therefore represents a relatively small amount of mass.
 This is accompanied by relatively low environmental costs (0.6 billion euros).
 The remainder of the environmental costs (5 billion euros) is split almost evenly between service companies and households.

 Environmental impact is often thought of in terms of CO2 emissions and their impact on the climate.
 While these account for a significant part of the hidden cost of material use, they are not the only factor.
-CO2 emissions account for approximately 29% of the environmental costs resulting from materials use in Amsterdam.
-Environmental toxicity (or ecotoxicity) and resource scarcity acount for 27% and 40%, respectively.
+CO2 emissions account for approximately 29 per cent of the environmental costs resulting from materials use in Amsterdam.
+Environmental toxicity (or ecotoxicity) and resource scarcity acount for 27 per cent and 40 per cent, respectively.

 Ecotoxicity includes soil contamination from metals mining, water pollution from pesticides, and soil acidification caused by nitrogen fertilisers.
 Resource scarcity includes depletion of rare earth metals, land use change, and water use.
 A large contributor to ecotoxicity caused by materials use in Amsterdam is animal-based foods, of which the production causes significant nitrogen emissions.
 Lastly, the environmental impact of extracting and producing goods also harms human health, for example through airborne particulate matter.